nihzh/nihzh.github.io/docs/Edinburgh/Computer Security.md

 ensure that the progrm does not copy more data than the buffer can hold

 > OSes may have efeatures to reduce the risks of BOs, but the best way to guarantee safety is to remove these vulnerabilities fro application code

+## Zero Knowledge
+NP statements Arbitrary polynominal time computable checks

+Convince verifier without reveal the witness w

+Mslicious verifier does not learn anything about w

+the verifier can compute the protocal message itself

+- completeness
+- soundness
+- zero-knowledge

+simulation paradigm: a simulator trying to recomput
+indistinguishaable: simulator cannot get any information about w in the protocol

+### Proof of Knowledge
+the provider has ability to efficiently compute w
+Extractoro:
+- A valid witness w
+- Interrogate the prover (malicisous)

+Cut and Choose
+*Construct Zero Knowledge and Proofs of Knowledge*

+Randomized Anagram